picturestone/martes-backend/README.md

 Log events from the tests are handled in 2 ways:

 - Persisted in the database together with the test from which the event was triggered
-- Emited via socket.io on the path /socket-io
+- Emited via socket.io on the path `/socket-io`.
+The objects received here have the testId parameter so it is clear to which test a log message belongs.

 The persisted events are sent in the response when accessing the "Get test suite" route.